maxadamski/xlite/README.md

 - [ ] More whitespace control (maybe via xml:space preserve)
 - [ ] Complete XML feature support (CDATA, !ELEMENT, ...)
 - [ ] Editor support (right now kind of works in vscode as XML)
+- [ ] Support both tabs and spaces in indentation

 **Non-goals**

 - Preprocessing or programming capabilities (should be done by a separate tool)
 - Bracketless syntax

 ## License